Welcome to the Chairperson's Toolkit Help Section!

 How often is the School Resource Catalog updated?

 The printed catalog is updated each September.
 You will receive the newest catalog in your Book Fair Planning Kit.
-The online Catalog is updated daily and contains over 500 more products than the printed catalog.
+The online Catalog is updated daily and contains hundreds more products than the printed catalog.

 Can I use my Scholastic Dollars to pay for shipping costs on my order?